 Alexey showed an early interest in games, and by age 14 became fascinated with puzzles and mathematical tasks.
 He received his Masters degree in Applied Mathematics from the Moscow Institute of Aviation, and went on to work on the pioneering fields of speech recognition and artificial intelligence.

-Considered one of the visionaries of computer games, Henk Rogers helped change the face of the industry as the entrepreneur responsible for bringing the Tetris® game to the United States and world market.
-Under Henk’s direct leadership, the Tetris game has become one of the world’s top-selling video game brands with hundreds of millions of products sold, and after 35 years since its “birth,” that number is still growing.
-Today Rogers serves as President of The Tetris Company, the exclusive licensor of the Tetris brand, Chairman of Blue Planet Software, the sole agent for the Tetris franchise, founder of Blue Planet Foundation, a nonprofit clean energy advocate, and founder of Blue Startups, Hawaii’s first venture accelerator.
+Considered one of the visionaries of computer games, Henk Rogers helped change the face of the industry as the entrepreneur responsible for bringing the Tetris game to the United States and world market.
+Under Henk’s direct leadership, the Tetris game has become one of the world’s top-selling video game brands with hundreds of millions of products sold, and now, almost 40 years since its “birth,” that number is still growing.
+Today Rogers serves as President of The Tetris Company, the exclusive licensor of the Tetris brand, Chairman of Tetris, Inc., the sole agent for the Tetris franchise, founder of the Blue Planet Alliance and Blue Planet Foundation, two NGOs fighting the use of fossil fuels in Hawaii and around the world, and founder of Blue Startups, Hawaii’s first venture accelerator.

 Early Computer Game History:

 A native of Holland, Henk moved to New York City in 1964 and attended Stuyvesant High School, where he programmed a computer for the first time.
 In 1972, Henk moved to Hawaii, where he majored in computer science at the University of Hawaii and spent his free time playing Dungeons and Dragons.
 In 1976, Henk relocated to Japan, got married and started a family.
 Six years later, he designed, developed and published the first Role Playing Game in Japan—The Black Onyx— which, in 1984, ranked as the #1 game in Japan.
 Bullet-Proof Software, which published the game, was Henk’s first computer game publishing business.